KaustubhMukdam/FastAPI/README.md

 ### Files:
 - **main.py**: Contains the FastAPI application code demonstrating Pydantic models, field validation, custom validators, and user creation endpoints.

+---
+# Day-11
+## FastAPI with Redis (Folder: Day_11)

+Redis (Remote Dictionary Server) is a key-value store that provides a persistent, in-memory data structure.
+It is often used for caching, session management, and distributed locking.
+It is a NoSQL Database with default port 6379.

+This application demonstrates how to integrate Redis with FastAPI for caching API responses.
+It fetches data from an external API and caches it in Redis to improve performance on subsequent requests.

+We need to install the following libraries:
+1. fastapi: `pip install fastapi`
+2. uvicorn: `pip install uvicorn`
+3. redis: `pip install redis`
+4. httpx: `pip install httpx`
+5. python-dotenv: `pip install python-dotenv`

+### Setting up Redis:
+Users can access Redis using any of the following methods:

+- **Local Installation**: Install Redis on your local machine

+- **Docker**: Run Redis in a Docker container: docker run -d -p 6379:6379 redis

+- **Online Services**: Use cloud Redis services like Redis Labs, AWS ElastiCache, etc.

+Configure the REDIS_URL in a .env file if using a custom Redis instance.

+To run the application:
+uvicorn Day_11.main:app --reload

+### API Endpoints:
+- `GET /users`: Fetches user data from an external API and caches it in Redis for faster access.

+### Files:
+- **main.py**: Contains the FastAPI application code with Redis integration, caching logic, and external API calls.